 Tandoori roti is a flatbread from the Indian Subcontinent that is prepared using a traditional pot-shaped clay oven also known as tandoor.
 The tandoori roti unlike other roti variants derives its name from the tandoor used in making it.
 They are also different from your regular roti because the regular ones make use of a concave or flat skillet called Tawa.

 Plain wheat flour dough is the main ingredient used in making tandoori roti.
 However, cooking methods differ as some people may add ghee, sugar, butter, or yogurt.

 What is naan?

 Naan is a flatbread popular in the Asian part of the world, that is usually leavened and traditionally prepared using a tandoor.
-Naan mainly serves as a side with cuisines in the Caribbean, Western Asia, Indian subcontinent, Myanmar, Indonesia, and Central Asia.
+Naan mainly serves as a side with cuisines in the Caribbean, Western Asia, the Indian subcontinent, Myanmar, Indonesia, and Central Asia.

 Common ingredients used in making naan include; Atta flour, cooking fat (ghee), water, wheat flour, milk, yeast, maida, and yogurt.

 While the naan originates from South Asia, ancient Egypt, and Mesopotamia, most of the naan varieties prepared around the world come from South Asia.
-Though commonly called naan in western countries, the name does not hold any special significance in South Asia, as it is the generic word for bread over there.
+Though commonly called naan in Western countries, the name does not hold any special significance in South Asia, as it is the generic word for bread over there.

 How is naan different from tandoori roti?